nexusbryan/lift_controller/README.md

 # lift_controller
-controlling 16-level-lift
+Controlling 16-level-lift;
+Based on Basys3;
-the project is for 2020 Xilinx summer school
+The project is for 2020 Xilinx summer school